SAFCSP-Team/exception-handling/README.md

 **Problem**

-Include error handling to handle cases such as duplicate id numbers or non-existent students.
+Using the provided project, find the exception that cause the program to fail and handl it.

 **Implementation**

-Before start, you should `resolve` [project one](https://github.com/nourabyte/Package-Project/blob/main/README.md) to add exception handling concept in your program.
+Before starting, you must `resolve` [project one](https://github.com/nourabyte/Package-Project/blob/main/README.md) and use it to add exception handling concept.

 1. resolve duplicate id numbers and non-existent students using exception handling.